as20203/strive-tech-assignment/README.md

 1. Setting up login/signup (Make a flow diagram for this.)
 2. Saving history of the chat using langchain persistance layer. (make a flow diagram for this.)

+API Endpoints
+/code-quality
+(create a code quality snippet for a result)